doantumy/MLDM-Project/README.md

  ![](gui/freq.png)

 # Installation
+For easy implementation, I have created Jupyter Notebooks for the project.

+# Data
 Due to the limit of file size for email attachment, we uploaded the following files onto Google Drive at the links below:

 1. CNN model